Koredotcom/docs/docs/xo/release-notes/11.x/contact-center-ai.md

 Automatic refresh for filters applied in the Monitor tabs at fixed intervals is implemented to ensure real-time data accuracy.

 * Filtered data on Monitor tabs is updated at the specified interval, reflecting real-time changes.
 * New interactions are not immediately added to filtered results but appear after the 5-second update interval.
+[Learn more :octicons-arrow-right-24:](../../console/monitor-queues-agents-interactions-service-levels.md#auto-refresh-when-filters-are-applied)

 ### Kore Voice Gateway